 While the self-consciousness of the event was disappointing (I didn’t even know that was a thing in Colombia…) it was definitely interesting to see a gay rights movement at such a different stage.
 People in the UK often complain that Pride has become more of a party than a political protest, and I’ve always agreed.
 But I suddenly realised what a fucking luxury that is.

 Pride in the UK has become a day to simply be proud.
-To party and basque in our gayness.
+To party and bask in our gayness.
 While we moan about advertisers hijacking the rainbow flag to promote their company, we take for granted the fact that in many countries even waving the flag is problematic.

 While I love the warm fuzzy feelings I get from listening to speeches at Pride, there was something so raw about it this time.
 The presenters kept driving home the message that ‘we’re just like you, and we just want to be accepted,’ and it seemed so foreign to me.